statamic/awesome/README.md

 - `2017-07-23` - [Rebuilding Stillat.com](https://stillat.com/blog/2017/07/23/rebuilding-stillat) by John Koster
 - `2016-04-27` - [Statamic v2 on Laravel](https://zaengle.com/blog/statamic-v2-on-laravel) by Jesse Schutt/Zaengle

 _Articles before 2016 were for Statamic v1.
-There were a 4 years of them, but let's be honest &mdash; they're just not relevant anymore._
+There were 4 years of them, but let's be honest &mdash; they're just not relevant anymore._

 ## Videos
 - [Programming idiot trying to install Statamic](https://www.youtube.com/watch?v=U4Lt4imMNsM) by Justin Jackson